pomonam/kronfluence/tests/gpu_tests/README.md

 # GPU Tests for Kronfluence

 This folder contains various GPU tests for Kronfluence.
-Before running the tests, you need to prepare the test by training an MNIST model and saving the raw results using a single GPU:
+Before running the tests, you need to prepare the baseline results by training an MNIST model and saving the results obtained with a single GPU:
 ```bash
 python prepare_tests.py
 ```